heptarch/heptarch.github.io/drafts/latent.md

 </div>
 </div>

 Photography and AI art are similar in many ways.
-Both confer mechanized access to finished results, and have encountered tremendous resistance from those trained in the traditional arts.
+Both confer mechanized access to finished visual results, and have encountered tremendous resistance from those trained in the traditional arts.
+Both have a troubled relationship between form and content, with the boundaries between what is "merely" captured and what is crafted blurred as ease of use increases.

 <figure>
     <div style="text-align:center"><img src